Biggest post-draft concerns for every NFL team

 Protect Sam Bradford.

 The inability to do this cost the Vikings a 5-0 start and a playoff spot in 2016, so they spent huge to add tackles Riley Reiff and Mike Remmers in free agency.
 Are those guys good enough?
 They'd better be.
 You love what the Vikings have on defense, and you love the depth they now have at running back even with Adrian Peterson gone.
 But getting the line together as a pass-protection unit is job No. 1 for the Minnesota coaching staff this summer.
-Bradford's got to have time to do more than check it down -- which we assume he wants to.
+Bradford has got to have time to do more than check it down -- which we assume he wants to.

 Full draft class | Unanswered question: Who backs up Reiff and Remmers?